repent/cory-o-pleth/README.md

 # Cory O'Pleth

 A command-line tool for converting csv data into choropleth maps.
+It can also be used to combine datasets from different sources using a gradually expanding set of country synonyms (experimental).

 ## Usage

-    Usage: ruby -I lib bin/cory [options] output
+    Usage: bin/cory [options] [input] [input] [output]
-        -b, --basket                     Group countries into discrete baskets (default: linear-ish     interpolation, see docs)
-        -c, --countries FILE             Take country name data from FILE (a CSV file) -d, --print-discards             Print country names that aren's matched -h, --help                       Print this help
+        -b, --basket                     Group countries into discrete baskets (default: linear-ish interpolation, see docs) -c, --countries FILE             Take country name data from FILE (a CSV file) -C, --combine-csv                Combine two CSV files into one (do not output a map) -d, --print-discards             Print country names that aren's matched -h, --help                       Print this help
+        -H, --header                     Ignore first line of CSV input -l, --log LEVEL                  Set log level (from debug, info, warn, error, fatal) -L, --logfile FILE               Log to FILE instead of standard error -k, --keep-incomplete            Keep countries that have incomplete data (still discards those with no data; only makes sense with -C
+        -K, --keep-all                   Output all countries even if they do not appear in input file (the complete list of "countries" may be arbitrary)
-        -H, --header                     Ignore first line of CSV input -i, --input FILE                 Take choropleth data from FILE (a CSV file) -l, --log LEVEL                  Set log level (from debug, info, warn, error, fatal) -L, --logfile FILE               Log to FILE instead of standard error -m, --map FILE                   Map file (must have tag indicating where to insert CSS) -n, --colour-levels N            Number of colour levels to use (more important when used with     -b) -- the options available are limited by your chosen palette (-p)
+        -m, --map FILE                   Map file (must have tag indicating where to insert CSS) -n, --colour-levels N            Number of colour levels to use (more important when used with -b) -- the options available are limited by your chosen palette (-p)
         -p, --palette PALETTE            Palette (set of colours) to use (must be one of available options) -R, --reverse                    Reverse palette
-        -v, --verbose                    Display verbose output
+        -t, --title TITLE                Set a title for the graph -v, --verbose                    Display verbose output
         -w, --warn                       Don't overwrite any output files -W, --world-bank [INDICATOR]     Use INDICATOR from the World Bank Development Indicators as your source -y, --year                       Year of data to select for World Bank queries

 For example output, see https://en.wikipedia.org/wiki/File:Doing_business_2017.svg

+## Combining data sets

+Use -C with multiple input files to combine CSV data sets into a single CSV file.
+It doesn't matter if the countries are inconsistently named or the sets have different coverage.
+Manage incompleteness with -k and -K.

 ## Examples